The importance of proper tree Identification: How do you know if a Tree is Protected

-Trees play an essential part in the environment by providing shade, fresh air and aesthetic value to our surroundings.
-However, not all trees are alike and some have additional protection status, making it illegal to do any work without obtaining permission.
-If you’re considering having a tree removed it is essential to know the protection status of the tree being considered, and what steps you’ll need to take to ensure compliance with the law.
-In this article, we’ll guide you through the process of discovering whether trees are safe and exactly what steps you need be doing to make sure you comply with the law.
+Trees play an essential role in our environment as they provide shade, clean air and aesthetic value our surroundings.
+However there are a few trees that aren’t alike and some have extra protection status, which makes it illegal to perform any activity without authorization.
+If you’re thinking of having a tree removed it is crucial to be aware of the protection status of the tree being considered, and the steps you need to take to ensure compliance with the laws.
+This article we will walk you through the steps to determine if a tree is secured and the steps you need be doing to make sure you are acting within the law.

-A protected tree can be subject to specific legal controls and it is unlawful to carry out work on such a tree without the required permissions.
-There are two types of protection a tree may have - preservation and protection orders that are statutory.
+A protected tree can be subject to specific laws and regulations, and it’s illegal to carry out works on a tree without having the appropriate permissions.
+There are two types of protection a tree could be protected by - preservation and protection orders that are statutory.

-As a matter of legal protection, trees are protected by laws and subject to Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities to protect trees of significant public value and to ensure that they are not damaged or destroyed.
+Under the law, trees are protected by law and are in the hands of Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities in order to protect trees with a significant public value and to ensure that they do not get destroyed or damaged.

 Preservation orders

-Preservation orders are similar to TPOs but are issued from the Secretary of State responsible for Environment.
-Preservation orders for trees are considered to have exceptional value and are protected from all work, which includes cutting down.
+Preservation orders are similar to TPOs , but are set up through the secretary of state for the Environment.
+Preservation orders for trees are considered to be of exceptional value and are protected from any kind of work, including cutting down.

-To determine if the tree is protected, you must to verify if it’s in the process of being subject to the protection of a TPO or preservation or protection order.
-This can be accomplished by contacting the local authority and asking them to look up for records.
+To determine if trees are protected, you need to verify if it’s under a TPO or preservation orders.
+This can be accomplished by contacting the local authority and asking them to search for records.

 TPO search

-If you want to find an TPO to locate one, contact an Tree or Woodland Official from your local authority, who can inform you whether the tree is in the protection.
-They’ll also be able to advise you about the next steps to follow if the tree is in a protected area.
+To find a TPO, you can contact an Tree and Woodland officer at the local authority.
+They will inform you whether the tree is protected.
+They will also be able to guide you on the next steps to take if the tree is in a protected area.

 Preservation order search

-To search for a preservation order you’ll need to call the Secretary of State for the Environment.
-They can tell you whether the tree is protected and provide you with the information you require and direction.
+If you are looking for a preservation order, you must contact secretary of state for Environment.
+They can tell you whether the tree is protected and will provide the information you require and direction.

 FAQs:

-If you do work on a tree that is protected without the proper permissions, you could face substantial fines and even imprisonment.
+If you carry out work on a protected tree without the proper permits, you could be facing significant fines, and possibly even jail time.

-You can appeal a TPO or preservation order if it’s not justifiable.
-But, you’ll need to provide evidence to support your case and show why the TPO or order to preserve isn’t necessary.
+You can appeal a TPO or preservation decision if you feel that it is not justified.
+However, you will need be able to present evidence to back your case and show your argument as to why it is not necessary to appeal the TPO or order to preserve is not necessary.

 Can I remove a protected tree?